Peripheral artery disease (PAD)

 What is it?

-Peripheral vascular disease, or PVD, refers to disease of the blood vessels (arteries and veins) located outside the heart and brain.
-PVD is commonly referred to as peripheral artery disease, a condition that develops when the arteries that supply blood to the internal organs, arms, and legs become completely or partially blocked as a result of fatty deposits (atherosclerosis).
+Peripheral artery disease, or PAD, refers to disease of the blood vessels (arteries and veins) located outside the heart and brain.
+PAD is commonly referred to as peripheral vascular disease, a condition that develops when the arteries that supply blood to your internal organs, arms and legs become completely or partially blocked as a result of fatty deposits (atherosclerosis).
 The disease most commonly impacts the legs and feet.

-Peripheral vascular disease is a chronic condition that can be treated, but not cured.
+Peripheral artery disease is a chronic condition that can be treated, but not cured.

 Symptoms

-• Sores, wounds, ulcers on your legs that won’t heal.
+• Sores, wounds or ulcers on your legs that won’t heal

 Risk factors

-• Obesity; generally defined as a body mass index (BMI) over 30.
+• Obesity; generally defined as a BMI over 30

 • Complete medical history and physical examination.